 The marquee is laser-engraved acrylic lit by a blue CFL.
 To be honest, it’s the area of the cab I’m least happy with.
 The speakers are from an old Seanix set that I think was built by Altec Lansing.
 They’re not the greatest but they get loud enough for an arcade cab.
 The area under the control panel is a removable panel held on magnetically.
 Originally, a small wired keyboard and mouse were housed inside, but this was changed to a Logitech k400r during the 2015 upgrade.
 The back is a thin hardboard panel with intake and exhaust fans mounted on it to keep the machine cool.

 As built, it was powered by an Athlon XP 2600+ computer running Windows XP and couldn’t do much other than emulating old games.
 In that configuration, it used GameEX as a frontend.
-It has since been upgraded to a Core 2 Duo machine running Windows 7 with Kodi as a frontend, which is much faster and can run Street Fighter 4.
-You can read up on the upgrade and new specs here.
+In 2015, it was upgraded to a Core 2 Duo machine running Windows 7 with Kodi as a frontend, which was much faster and could run Street Fighter IV.
+In 2021, it was upgraded for the second time with new hardware based around a Ryzen 3 3200G, updating the operating system to Windows 10 at the same time.
+This dramatically improved overall system responsiveness and performance for newer native PC games.